 Mr. Jack Lynch

-Jack Lynch grew up exploring the prairies and lakes of his hometown in northern Illinois.
+Jack Lynch's love for the outdoors is rooted in the prairies and lakes of his hometown in northern Illinois.

 Mr. Lynch graduated from Maine's Colby College in 2016 with a B.A. in Biology, concentrating in Ecology and Evolution.
 Upon graduating, Mr. Lynch presented his original research on habitat fragmentation at the 2016 Ecological Society of American conference.